-Instant messaging (e.g. Slack, Microsoft Teams) poses an even larger risk to focus.
-An instant message requires little effort from the sender and can quickly distract a large number of people (especially when sent in a group channel).
+Instant messaging (e.g., Slack, Microsoft Teams) poses an even more considerable risk to focus.
+An instant message requires little effort from the sender and can quickly distract many people (especially when sent in a group channel).

 Meetings and instant messaging can consume a company's time and energy—a deep dive on each below.

-Internal meetings can consume a huge amount of time, and many of them could be replaced with an email or document with better, more efficient results.
+Internal meetings can consume a massive amount of time, and many meetings can be replaced with an email or document with better, more efficient results.

-A written proposal for asynchronous review is a better substitute because it adds the right kind of friction.
-It takes effort to write a proposal; not too much effort to kill an idea but enough to pause and reflect on priorities and bandwidth before creating a new one.
+A written proposal for asynchronous review is a better substitute because it adds the right friction.
+It takes effort to write a proposal, not too much effort to kill an idea but enough to pause and reflect on priorities and bandwidth before creating a new one.

 Wasteful Instant Message Usage